-12. On the sale of freehold interests in land does the benefit of any occupational leases and income automatically transfer?
+13. On the sale of freehold interests in land does the benefit of any occupational leases and income derived from such lettings automatically transfer to the buyer?

 According to the legislation in force (Presidential Decree 34/1995) "Codification of the Laws on Commercial Leases" and the case law (e.g., decisions of the Supreme Court, 6/2004, 593/1991, 494/1989), in case of transfer of the property during the commercial lease, the new owner enters by law into the lease relationship indefinitely and acquires on their behalf the rights and obligations that the previous owner - lessor had.